pfortune/WeatherTop/README.md

-# WeatherTop Starter
+# WeatherTop Baseline

 ## Introduction

-WeatherTop Starter is the first version of the WeatherTop web companion application designed for WeatherTop 1000, a modular weather station.
-This application allows users to view meteorological readings from a YAML file for a small number of weather stations.
-The application includes a dashboard to display readings and informational graphic images on the About and Main views.
+WeatherTop Baseline is the second version of the WeatherTop web companion application designed for WeatherTop 1000, a modular weather station.
+This application includes all the features from v1 Starter and adds an additional piece of data, Pressure, in the readings for each weather station.
+The dashboard now presents the latest weather at each station, providing more comprehensive insights into current weather conditions.

 ## Features

-- Launches and reads a YAML file of readings for a small number of weather stations
+- All features from v1 Starter
+- Additional pressure data (hPa) in readings for each station
-- Dashboard to display weather readings
+- Dashboard now displays the latest weather for each station, including:
-- About and Main views with informational and attractive graphic images
+  - Station Name
+  - Weather conditions (code presented as a description)
+  - Temperature in both Celsius and Fahrenheit
+  - Wind speed in Beaufort scale
+  - Pressure

 ### Weather Readings